Overall Eligibility criteria

 - Other Backward Classes belonging to the Non-Creamy Layer (OBC-NCL) – 27% of seats

-- Persons with Disability (PwD) with at least 40% impairment – 5% of seats (supernumerary)
+- Persons with Disability (PwD) with at least 40% impairment - 5% of seats (horizontal, within the same category)

-- Kashmiri Migrants — 3 seats per IISER (supernumerary)
+- Kashmiri Migrants/Kashmiri Pandit/Kashmiri Hindu Families (Non-Migrants) - 3 seats per IISER (supernumerary)

 - Economically Weaker Section (EWS) — up to 10% (as per Government of India rules)

-- Note that the EWS/OBC-NCL certificate should be valid for the financial year 2023-24.
+- Note that the EWS/OBC-NCL certificate should be issued on or after April 01, 2025

 Services of a Scribe

-- As per office memorandum of the Ministry of Social Justice and Empowerment the PwD candidates who are visually impaired OR dyslexic (severe) OR have disability in the upper limbs OR have lost fingers / hands thereby preventing them from properly operating the Computer Based Test platform may avail the services of a scribe (amanuensis) for the IISER Aptitude Test.
+- As per the office memorandum of the Ministry of Social Justice and Empowerment, the PwD candidates who are visually impaired OR dyslexic (severe) OR have disability in the upper limbs OR have lost fingers/hands, thereby preventing them from properly operating the computer-based test platform may avail the services of a scribe (amanuensis) for the IISER Aptitude Test.
+This facility will be extended to candidates with less than 40% disability under the above mentioned categories and having difficulty in writing, as per the Honorable Supreme Court verdict (click here for more details).

 - If it is found at any stage that a candidate has availed the services of a scribe, but is not eligible to do so, the candidate will be excluded from the process of evaluation, ranking, and admission.
-In case such a candidate has already been admitted to any IISER, the admission of the candidate will be cancelled.
+If such a candidate has already been admitted to any IISER, the candidate's admission will be cancelled.
 The opinion of the medical board constituted by individual IISER shall be final.

 Compensatory Time

 - PwD candidates having disabilities with at least 40% impairment as applicable, are eligible for one hour compensatory time in the IISER Aptitude Test.
-Persons with less than 40% disability and having difficulty in writing covered under the definition of Section 2 (s) of the RPwD Act, 2016 but not covered under the definition of Section 2(r) of the said Act are also eligible for one hour compensatory time on the production of “Disability and Difficulty in Writing Certificate” (see Downloads section) duly issued by the competent authority.
+Persons with less than 40% disability and having difficulty in writing covered under the definition of Section 2 (s) of the RPwD Act, 2016 but not covered under the definition of Section 2(r) of the said Act are also eligible for one hour compensatory time, as per the Honorable Supreme Court verdict (click here for more details).

-- If it is found at any stage that a candidate has availed of compensatory time, but is not eligible to do so, the candidate will be excluded from the process of evaluation, ranking and admission.
-In case such a candidate has already been admitted to any IISER, the admission of the candidate will be cancelled.
+- If it is found at any stage that a candidate has availed compensatory time, but is not eligible to do so, the candidate will be excluded from the process of evaluation, ranking and admission.
+If such a candidate has already been admitted to any IISER, the candidate's admission will be cancelled.
 The opinion of the medical board constituted by individual IISER shall be final.

 OCI/PIO